django/deps/draft/0009-async.rst

 thread-sensitive parts correct.
 All parts of Django that we suspect need this requirement, including the entire ORM, will use a version of ``sync_to_async`` that respects this, so we are safe by default.
-Users will be able to selectively disable it to run queries in parallel - see "The ORM" below for more details.
+Users will be able to selectively disable it to run queries concurrently - see "The ORM" below for more details.

 Async Native
 ~~~~~~~~~~~~